davidmigloz/spamming-scenario-agents/README.md

 ## Testing

 #### Environment
-The tests was performed in a Toshiba Satellite L850-150 laptop, with an Intel i7-3610 QM proccesor running at 2.30GHz and 8Gb of RAM.
+The tests was performed in a Toshiba Satellite L850-150 laptop, with an Intel i7-3610 QM processor running at 2.30GHz and 8Gb of RAM.

 ### Part 1